vikasgokavi/S3-Object-Storage-and-Governance/README.md

 /*​

- appears after your bucket name as shown in the Resource line in the sample above.​
+ appears after our bucket name as shown in the Resource line in the sample above.​

-Copy the policy you created to your clipboard.​
+Copy the policy we created to clipboard.​

 Close the web browser tab and return to the tab with the Bucket policy editor.​

 ​<img width="960" alt="Screenshot 2024-03-23 223920" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/28b58b36-a2d9-47a8-9c5e-2c9ac7cd225b">

-16.Paste the bucket policy you created into the Bucket policy editor.​
+16.Paste the bucket policy we created into the Bucket policy editor.​

 Choose Save changes​